furkanmtorun/AsyncTaskScheduling/README.md

     </p>
 </details><br>

-So, now, our users can fetch easily the calculated bmi values (in background) by using given `pid` later time.
+So, now, our users can fetch easily the calculated BMI values (in the background) by using the given `pid` later time.

 That's all for now!